amannm/linux-bootstrap/README.md

 * Entire build pipeline is capable of running locally on MacOS using M1/M2 processors

 #### TODO
-* The remainder of the pipeline that
+The remainder of the pipeline that
 * Installs and configures `spotifyd`
 * Configures ALSA
-* Configures Wifi
+* Configures WLAN
-* Customize the RPI OS image
+* Customizes the RPI OS image